Lysxia/gradual-eff-paper/src/Core.lagda.md

 There are several possible ways to formulate the typing rules for variables and values (abstractions, constants, and boxes).

-\begin{itemize}
- \item Variables and values have an unconstrained effect parameter `E`.
-  This is the way it currently works.
- \item Variables and/or values have the empty effect `ε`.
-This requires a notion of effect subtyping in order to use variables and values in effectful contexts.
- \begin{itemize}
-  \item When variables have an empty effect, they will generally be wrapped in a subtyping cast `ε ⊑ᵉ E`
- \end{itemize}
-\end{itemize}
+Here, we make them effect polymorphic, which leads to simpler operational semantics.
+An alternative is to give them only the empty effect `ε`.
+Values would then always be wrapped with the subsumption rule.

 ```
     `_ : ∀ {Γ E A}